dotnet/orleans/src/Documentation/tutorials_and_samples/tutorial_1_helloworld.md

 ## How the parts work together

 This programming model is built as part of our core concept of distributed Object Oriented Programming.
-SiloHost is run first.
+SiloHost is started first.
-Then, the OrleansClient program is run.
+Then, the OrleansClient program is started.
 The Main method of OrleansClient calls the method that starts the client, `StartClientWithRetries().` The client is passed to the `DoClientWork()` method.